Sev (food)

-Sev is a popular Indian snack food consisting of small pieces of crunchy noodles made from chickpea flour paste, which are seasoned with turmeric, cayenne, and ajwain before being deep-fried in oil.
+Sev is a popular Indian snack consisting of small pieces of crunchy noodles made from chickpea flour paste, which are seasoned with turmeric, cayenne, and ajwain before being deep-fried in oil.
+In Tamil Nadu sev is made with ajwain and is known as Oma podi.
 These noodles vary in thickness.
 Ready-to-eat varieties of sev, including flavoured sev, are available in Indian stores.

-Sev is eaten as a standalone snack as well as a topping on dishes like bhelpuri and sevpuri.
+Sev is eaten as a standalone snack and is also sprinkled as a topping on dishes like bhel puri and sev puri.
 Sev can be made at home and stored for weeks in airtight containers.

 Sev is a popular snack in India with several regional variations, particularly for chaat snacks in Uttar Pradesh and Bihar where it is eaten topped with sweetened boondi.
-The snack is also popular in Madhya Pradesh, especially in the cities of Indore, Ujjain and Ratlam, where many snack foods consist of sev as a main ingredient.
+The snack is also popular in Madhya Pradesh, especially in the cities of Indore, Ujjain and Ratlam, where many snack foods contain sev as a main ingredient.
 In Madhya Pradesh, sev is used as a side ingredient in almost every chaat snack food, especially ratlami sev, which is made from cloves and chickpea flour.
-Many varieties of sev are sold commercially, such as laung (clove in Hindi) sev, tomato sev, palak sev, plain sev, and bhujia.
+Many varieties of sev are sold commercially, such as laung (clove in Hindi) sev, tomato sev, palak sev, plain sev, kara sev, bhujia and Bombay mix.

 Mota sev is a variety of sev which is bigger in size.

-In the UK, popular varieties of sev mixed with nuts, lentils and pulses are commonly sold as 'Bombay mix'.
+Popular varieties of sev mixed with nuts, lentils and pulses are commonly sold as 'Bombay mix' or chanachur.

+While mostly known as a snack food or topping, sev can also be a key ingredient in legume curries.
+The dish Sev Usal is a curry made with onions, tomato, and gravy cooked with boiled and dried peas.
+A handful of crunchy sev is added in the liquid pea gravy, much like one adds crunchy cereal to liquid milk.